GabrielGuedes02/Modelagem-de-Previsao-Eleitoral-/README.md

 - The **third-term dummy** (Abramovitz model) is negative and significant, suggesting an electoral penalty for prolonged institutional continuity.
 - The **Bolsa Família Index** is negatively associated with incumbent vote share in the 2022 cross-section, with a relatively high R² (0.48) for a univariate model.

-## License

-Not specified — add a license file if you intend to share or reuse this code.